 During the summer months, it is recommended that you take your dog out early in the morning or the evening when temperatures are low.
 You should also make sure that your dog has plenty of water and that it doesn't move too fast if you notice signs of dehydration or overheating.

-Aside from physical exercise, Alaskan Huskies also need plenty of mental stimulation so that they don’t get bored.
+Aside from physical exercise, Alaskan Huskies also need plenty of mental stimulation and training so that they don’t get bored.
 Here are some recommended activities that will challenge your dog's mind:

 Give Your Dog Interactive Toys or Games